Paintings by Micaela Amateau Amato from Zazu Dreams: Between the Scarab and the Dung Beetle, A Cautionary Fable for the Anthropocene Era

 community.
 More than ever in history, it is essential to recognize our interconnectedness and our unity in diversity.
 Following models of Truth & Reconciliation conversations, growing relationships can help overcome fear that divide-and-conquer politics breed.
 Divide-and-conquer techniques can only be inflicted when individuals do not experience themselves as relational beings.
 A committed Jewish Renewal practice dematerializes such fear-induced illusions of separation.
 Rather than blaming and shaming and adhering to 'us vs. them' divisions, we recognize our commonalities and how we are all interdependent.

 When we are clearly attuned with the space, time, and objects around us, we witness what is already here, how it can be used in surprising ways—once again referring to S.O.U.L.as a practice of equilibrium.
-Like the physicist and cosmologist, Stephen Hawking’s idea, everything we need to know is already within us just waiting to be realized, Greta Thunberg urges us to remember that we already know how to solve our environmental crises.
+As the physicist and cosmologist, Stephen Hawking’s idea, everything we need to know is already within us just waiting to be realized, Greta Thunberg urges us to remember that we already know how to solve our environmental crises.
 From this psycho-spiritual commitment, we can engage collaborative economic tools for biocultural transformation—a resistance to colonialist legacies of systemic economic oppression and extractive industries.
 A joyful, cross-cultural, interspecies approach to climate-crisis mitigation weaves simultaneous individual, community, and infrastructural accountability.
 This collective spiritual intelligence, this deep mindfulness, is a devotion to nonviolence—recognizing and nurturing the sacred in everyday objects.
 A devotion to repurposing objects, to constructing co-beneficial, regenerative infrastructural support systems is an antidote to industrialized convenience-culture.
 It is an embodiment of selah—pause.

 Congruently, as we unlearn Mitzrayim and our internalized oppression of habituated obedience fulfilling the status quo, we can learn from waste-consuming creatures that co-exist with their environments.
 As a response to my own challenge of how to weave social justice and environmental ethics into our daily lives, my family and I bought a used school bus.
 Our repurposed tiny home is our personal embodiment of a Shmita-consciousness or Shmita-ethos.
 We shared our dreams of living in a tiny home that we would make ourselves using only reclaimed, repurposed materials and equipment.
 It took us 30 days and a total of $5,000 to transform the bus —saving it from its fate of being stripped, sold, and crushed.
 Our family brainstormed to change our habits, and we discovered unexpected solutions within the pause—a collaborative pause.